eecheonwu/scse-knowledge-base/README.md

 ### How to Navigate This Ecosystem

-1. **Start here**: Browse this handbook to understand SCSE concepts, research methodology, and theoretical foundations.
+1. **Start here**: Browse the monograph to understand SCSE concepts, research methodology, and theoretical foundations.

 2. **Explore implementations**: Visit the linked repositories to see practical implementations of SCSE concepts.